What Is My Home Worth? A Guide to Finding the Value of Your House

 9. What will my house be worth in 5 years?

-Carroll likes to say that you never lose in real estate if you hold onto property long term.
+Carroll likes to say that you never lose in real estate if you hold onto property long-term.
 Depending on your goals, however, you could lose money if you buy or sell at the wrong time.

 Being able to predict your home’s value in five years can help you plan.
 You can start by consulting the Federal Housing Finance Agency FHFA HPI Calculator to get an idea of what a home previously purchased would sell for today.
 It takes into consideration the average rate of appreciation of all homes in the area.

-The easy-to-use calculator asks you to input your state, the quarter and year that you purchased the property, the quarter and year you’re planning to sell, and the original purchase price.
+The easy-to-use calculator asks you to input your state, the quarter and year you purchased the property, the quarter and year you’re planning to sell, and the original purchase price.
 It then calculates how your home’s value has increased over the timeframe by referencing appreciation trends for the area.

 It’s a ballpark figure.
 For a truly accurate assessment, ask an experienced agent to provide an opinion that takes into consideration specifics about your property and developments in the neighborhood.